jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+if i hook up back header to vuex version of text slider will this change anything?
+Reason is slots, which i've obeseved to be jumpy when not needed

 can the hacky checked REALLY be the reason this doesn't skip?

 iisue seems to be radio layout -- specifically the legned????